James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 You’ll notice in the photo below that the V6’s release bracket is on the vacuum, while the V8 has no lever.

-Dyson tweaked the design and moved the lever to the tool to improve usability – it’s easier to detach.
+Dyson tweaked the design and relocated the lever to the tool, improving usability by making it easier to detach.

 The tools above are stuff I bought for the V6 Mattress (a set).
 These will fit any V6 variant because they all have the same connecting bracket.